 When a tree is not standing upright like usual and leaning towards one direction, it’s one of the major signs of a dying tree.
 Generally, the lean happens in a gradual manner, but at times it might be very sudden.
 The reason for a leaning tree can be the unseen damage to the root system or a storm causing harm to its overall structure.
 In this situation, it’s best for you to opt for tree removal at the earliest possible time before it becomes a big problem for you and your property.

 If you observe any signs of a dying tree at your home, don’t wait for it to split in half, fall over, and cause damage to you, your property, or your neighbor’s property, physically or financially.
 Don’t panic; just get in touch with your tree maintenance company for all the help you need to either treat or remove the dying tree from your yard.
+The last thing you need is an old tree in your living room.
+Then you’re not only getting the tree removed, but you’re getting a roofing permit, a new roof, and probably a lot more construction done as well.
 At Tree Time Atlanta, you can get the services of locally-based experts who will evaluate your tree and suggest all the possible solutions to help you through this predicament.
 Contact us today for expert advice and a quote for your tree service.